Bogota Food Tour: A must for food lovers and coffee aficionados!

 The tours run with a maximum of eight guests so you will get a very personal look at Colombia’s food scene.
-During your tour, there will be 12+ tastings all over the city including exotic fruits, roasted suckling pig (also known as lechona) and firewater aguardiente cocktails!
+During your tour, there will be 10 tastings across the city including exotic fruits, roasted suckling pig (also known as lechona), chicha and the famous Bogotá hot chocolate and cheese!

-The tour will close with a coffee workshop in which you will be able to learn about the steeping process and the different beans used to make coffee.
-Of course, we know that any coffee workshop wouldn’t be complete without a few tastings too!
+The tour will close with a coffee workshop where you’ll learn about coffee production in Colombia and steeping techniques.
+Of course, we know that any coffee workshop wouldn’t be complete without a cup of some authentic Colombian coffee too!

-Undo that button on your jeans and get ready for the ultimate Colombian feast!
+Undo the button on your jeans and get ready for the ultimate Colombian feast!

 What is the group size?